andrewtam6/devdocx/README.md

-# Python Code Documentation Generator
+# DevDocX

-This project is a Python script designed to generate documentation for Python files within a specified directory.
+This is a Python script designed to generate comments for Python files within a specified directory.
 It leverages the Groq API to automatically add comments to the code without modifying its functionality or syntax.

 ## Features